matt89919/TOC-project/README.md

 ## Featur of coffee bot
 * Brief introdution to speciaty coffee
-* Step-by-step instruction to help you make a cup of hand pour coffee (can choose between three kind of technique which emphasized different favor)
+* Step-by-step instruction to help you make a cup of hand pour coffee (can choose between three kind of technique which emphasized different flavor)
 * Find what you want to find on ptt coffee forum (using web crawling technique)

 ## FSM